Bank of Salonica: History

-The bank was established in Thessaloniki (then known as Salonica) in 1886, as a joint investment of the banking office of the Allatini family group (Fratelli Allatini), the Comptoir d'escompte de Paris, the Austrian Länderbank of Vienna, and the latter’s Budapest affiliate, the Bank of Hungarian Lands (Ungarische Landesbank).
+The bank was established in Thessaloniki (then known as Salonica) in 1886, as a joint investment of the banking office of the Allatini family group (Fratelli Allatini), the Comptoir d'escompte de Paris, the Austrian Länderbank of Vienna, and the latter's Budapest affiliate, the Bank of Hungarian Lands (Ungarische Landesbank).
 Among the founding investors, the Bank of Hungarian Lands disappeared in 1887; in turn, the Comptoir d'escompte collapsed in 1889, and its stake in the Banque de Salonique was acquired by the Imperial Ottoman Bank.

-The Banque de Salonique soon opened branches in Istanbul, Monastir (now Bitola) in 1893, Smyrna (now İzmir) in 1898, Kavala in 1904, Üsküb (now Skopje) in 1907, as well as offices in Dedeagach (now Alexandroupoli), Xanthi and Drama in 1909 and Souffi, Kumanovo and Gyumyurdjina (now Komotini) in 1910.
+The Banque de Salonique soon opened branches in Istanbul, Monastir (now Bitola) in 1893, Smyrna (now İzmir) in 1898, Kavala in 1904, Üsküb (now Skopje) in 1907, as well as offices in Dedeagach (now Alexandroupoli), Xanthi and Drama in 1909 and Soufli, Kumanovo and Gyumyurdjina (now Komotini) in 1910.
 It also opened Egyptian branches in Alexandria and Cairo in 1905, but that business had to be liquidated following the severe impact in Egypt of the panic of 1907 and the two branches were eventually acquired in 1909 by Banco di Roma.
 Undeterred, it kept expanding in the region with a branch in Beirut in 1909 and another in Tripoli in 1911.
-By 1911 it also had locations in Edirne, Yenice (presumably today’s Giannitsa), and Samsun, and by 1913 in Kirk-Kilisse (now Kırklareli).
+By 1911 it also had locations in Edirne, Yenice (presumably today's Giannitsa), and Samsun, and by 1913 in Kirk-Kilisse (now Kırklareli).

 The Banque de Salonique was listed on the Paris Bourse in 1904, and incurred four capital increases between 1905 and 1908.
 France's Société Générale participated in one of these transactions in 1907 and consequently acquired a controlling ownership stake for itself and its French clients in the Banque de Salonique, whose new shareholders also included the Banque de Paris et des Pays-Bas and the Anglo-Austrian Bank of Vienna.
 Given its expansion in multiple parts of the Ottoman Empire, the Banque de Salonique moved its headquarters from Thessaloniki to Istanbul in July 1910.
 Société Générale quickly became its main financial supporter, not least during the turmoil of the Balkan Wars in 1912–1913, and also granted credit directly to the Allatini family businesses.
 In the early 1910s, Société Générale also had to manage an unstable competitive balance between the Banque de Salonique and its larger competitor (and also minority shareholder) the Imperial Ottoman Bank.
 In the context of rising tension between France and Austria-Hungary, the Austrian Länderbank in 1913 sold its interest in Banque de Salonique to the Russo-Asiatic Bank, which also had strong links with the Société Générale.